 Understanding the Basics

-So, what exactly is ante post betting and how does is work?
+So, what exactly is Ante Post betting and how does it work?
 Let’s take a look.
 With horse racing, the majority of money is put down on the day of the event.
 This is because the runners are declared that morning, usually around 10am.
 This is the final list of horses scheduled to participate in the race.
 The odds at this time are usually quite low, as there is a lot of action and prices tend to drop.

 With sports betting in Canada, you can get much lower odds by placing a wager before the final declaration.
 For example, there may be an upcoming race where you have enough information on a horse to be fairly confident that you are backing a winner.

 The ante post price may be about 5.00 or even 6.00 at the time, which would yield a nice payout if it were successful.
 Since this is a fixed wager, the amount paid out will not change regardless of what happens in the days leading up to the event.